pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-null-object.md

 ###

-1.en.
-From the class in question, create a subclass that will perform the role of null object.
+1. From the class in question, create a subclass that will perform the role of null object.

-2.en.
-In both classes, create the method <code>isNull()</code>, which will return <code>true</code> for a null object and <code>false</code> for a real class.
+2. In both classes, create the method `isNull()`, which will return `true` for a null object and `false` for a real class.

-3.en.
-Find all places where the code may return <code>null</code> instead of a real object.
+3. Find all places where the code may return `null` instead of a real object.
 Change the code so that it returns a null object.

-4.en.
-Find all places where the variables of the real class are compared with <code>null</code>.
-Replace these checks with a call for <code>isNull()</code>.
+4. Find all places where the variables of the real class are compared with `null`.
+Replace these checks with a call for `isNull()`.

-5.en. <ul><li>If methods of the original class are performed in these conditionals for values not equal to <code>null</code>, redefine these methods in the null class and put the code from the <code>else</code> part of the conditional code there.
-Then you can delete the conditional entirely, since differing behavior will be controlled through polymorphism.</li><li>If things are more complicated and redefining the methods is "not in the cards", see whether you can simply move the operations that should be performed for values equal to <code>null</code> to new methods of the Null object.
-Call these methods instead of the old code in <code>else</code> as default operations.</li></ul>
+5. <ul><li>If methods of the original class are performed in these conditionals for values not equal to `null`, redefine these methods in the null class and put the code from the `else` part of the conditional code there.
+Then you can delete the conditional entirely, since differing behavior will be controlled through polymorphism.</li><li>If things are more complicated and redefining the methods is "not in the cards", see whether you can simply move the operations that should be performed for values equal to `null` to new methods of the Null object.
+Call these methods instead of the old code in `else` as default operations.</li></ul>